 Want to learn or brush up on Danish?
-This opportunity to learn some of the basics about the language and build on that as you many want to do over the course of the year.
-Speaking, writing, and reading Danish is included.
+Beginning Danish courses offer participants basic reading, writing, and speaking skills in a small group setting.
 Registration is required in advance and a small fee is charged for each series of classes.
 Make sure to check the DAC calendar for updates on next classes.
 Register online by clicking the class on the website calendar.
 Please contact the office for more information on private tutoring and opportunities for intermediate language learning.

 The DAC offers services for translation of documents.
 All proceeds go the the DAC.
 To request a translation, you can mail the materials to the DAC or email at email@example.com Please send a clear copy.
 Do not send any original documents.
 DAC cannot be responsible for original documents.
 Documents can be sent via a picture file, a scanned document or a Word file.
 The documents will be reviewed and the translators will determine if it is material that can be translated.

 The rate is $30 per hour for members and $40 per hour for non-members, and work will be returned by email.
 Payments can be made by check to the Danish American Center.
 Translated documents will be returned to you by mail.
 Postage and handling will be added.
 If you have any questions, please contact the DAC office at 612-729-3800

 The Dansk Program of the Concordia Language Villages

 The Dansk program of the Concordia Language Villages, this summer cultural and language immersion experience in the north woods of Minnesota is a wonderful opportunity for children ages seven to seventeen.
 Learning a new language and making friends while eating Danish meals, celebrating traditional holidays, bicycling along trails, swimming in Turtle River Lake, or sipping juice at Cafe Terrasse make Skovsoen a memorable summer camp experience.